kelechi055/bucket/README.md

 > [!NOTE]
-> This project was imagined at HackHounds 2025 and is still in development.
+> This project is still in development.
 Check out the [Live Demo](https://www.youtube.com/watch?v=ZKqaYJEHWIg).

 ## ✨ What is Bucket?